Standing Up a Data Science Group

 How do we get Started?

-If your organization contemplates building a significant data science capability, or is partway through that process, it may accelerate the process substantially by hiring external experts to complete the following tasks:
+If your organization contemplates building a significant data science capability, or is partway through that process, it may accelerate the process substantially by hiring external data science consulting experts to complete the following tasks:

 - inventory the organization’s current and foreseeable data science opportunities,